 - On Track has been commissioned to design and build the pump track.

-- A public design unveiling event will take place on Thursday 8 January 2026.
+- A public design unveiling event took place on Thursday 8 January 2026.

 - On Track’s project page references construction planned for spring 2026.

-- The final published layout and feature set.
+- The final layout and feature set have been published.

 If you have an update on this project, you can help others by sharing it in the comments or getting in touch via https://ibikeride.com/contact.